 What if only some of my children are interested in the family business?

 Your business is likely the most significant part of your estate—the estate your children will inherit.
 But if not all of your children are interested in the business, what do you leave for them?
 The solution to this issue also involves a buy-sell agreement.

 John Washington owns a successful business.
 He is married and has two children.

 His wife, Martha, has been instrumental in the business’s success, but she does not want to depend on it as her primary source of income after John’s death.
 Their eldest son, Lincoln, shares his father’s love for the business, but their younger son, Theodore, has an independent career in graphic design.

 John and Martha’s goals are to:

 - Make the inheritances of the two sons equal.

-Without business succession planning, if John is the first to die, Martha inherits all of their assets, which includes a business that she does not want.
-Furthermore, Lincoln would not own a business that he does want.
+Without business succession planning, if John is the first to die, Martha inherits all of their assets, including a business she does not want.
+Furthermore, Lincoln would not own the company that he does want.

 The issue of equalization really comes into play when Martha passes away.
 If Martha leaves the business to Lincoln, there will not be sufficient assets for an inheritance for Theodore.
-If she divides the estate equally between them, Lincoln will have a partner who is not interested in the business and therefore likely won’t be much help in continuing its success.
+If she divides the estate equally, Lincoln will have a partner who is not interested in the business and, therefore, likely won’t be much help continuing its success.

-To complicate the matter further, once the estate passes to children and not to a spouse, it may be subject to estate taxes.
-So another issue arises.
+To complicate the matter further, once the estate passes to children and not a spouse, it may be subject to estate taxes.
+So, another issue arises.
 From whose inheritance will these expenses be paid?